schuderer/mllaunchpad/CONTRIBUTING.rst

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed and do the following:

-1. Decide on the new version number (e.g. 2.1.23, using semantic versioning).
+1. Decide on the new version number (e.g. ``2.1.23``, use semantic versioning).
 2. Create a new branch to contain the release-related changes.
 3. Make sure ``CHANGELOG.rst`` is complete and move all unreleased changes under a new header for this version.
 4. Change the line ``version = ...`` in ``setup.cfg`` to the new version number.
+5. Run ``nox`` again to make sure you did not break something.
-5. Commit and push the changes.
+6. Commit and push the changes.
-6. On GitHub, create a draft release, using the branch you just pushed.
+7. On GitHub, create a draft release, using the branch you just pushed.
-7. Modify/correct things in the draft release to your heart's content.
+8. Modify/correct things in the draft release to your heart's content by changing things locally and pushing the changes (you can also create a pull request with this branch for more convenience).
-8. Release from the GitHub user interface.
+9. Publish the release from the GitHub user interface.

 Alternatively, you can also release ``mllaunchpad`` with these commands (assuming you have already committed your version and changelog changes)::